mnooner256/pyqrcode/docs/rendering.rst

 Both renderers take a scale parameter.
 This parameter sets how many pixels a single data module will take.
 Usually setting this parameter to one, will result in QR codes that are too small to scan.
-What scale to use is depends on how you plan to use the QR code.
+What scale to use depends on how you plan to use the QR code.

 Both renderers, also, allow you to set the module and background colors.